strickyak/trig-synth/README.md

 Only understands Key Down and Key Up events in Midi.
 Use -tempo to fix the tempo.

+There are many midi files that this does not understand, or only plays a few random notes.
+But some simple files sound pretty good.

 For help with flags:

     go run main.go -help